Breakfast Quinoa Bowl

 - In a medium saucepan, combine quinoa, plant milk, vanilla.
 Bring to a slow simmer.

-- Add raisins and apricots, cover, and cook for about 15 minutes.
+- Slice the apricots into bite-sized chunks.
+Add raisins and apricots, cover, and cook for about 15 minutes.

 - This step is OPTIONAL.
 If you prefer a creamy warm breakfast, Use an immersion blender to puree for just a few seconds.
 A regular blender can also be used by simply transferring half the fruited quinoa to the blender, then returning to the pan when done.
 Personally, I prefer to skip this step and just eat completely whole.